urbanopt/modelica-fmt/README.md

 The resulting .mo file can be diffed to the previous file to compare how the modelica-fmt updates the file.

 ## Usage with pre-commit framework

-After adding modelicafmt to your system path, add the following lines to your .pre-commit-config.yaml file under the `repos:` section
+After adding modelicafmt to your system path, add the following lines to your .pre-commit-config.yaml file under the `repos:` section.
+Also, make sure to allow modelicafmt to run (especially on Mac).

 ```yaml
 -
   repo: local